 LIBRARY SYSTEM CIRCULATION POLICIES (Top)

-The circulation period for any Library-owned book, magazine, audiocassette, videocassette, CD or DVD is TWO WEEKS with four, two-week renewals, provided the item is not on reserve for another user.
+The circulation period for any Library-owned book, magazine, audiocassette, videocassette, CD or DVD is one week with three, two-week renewals, provided the item is not on reserve for another user.
 Patrons may place holds on items in the collection.
 If items are immediately available, they will be pulled from the shelf the following day, Tuesday-Saturday, and the patron will be notified by phone when they are ready at the pick-up Library specified.
 If an item is charged out, patrons can find their position in the holds queue by going to MY ACCOUNT in e-Library and selecting REVIEW MY ACCOUNT.

 Borrowing Limits: Six juvenile DVDs, six adult DVDs, and six e-books.